tjdragon/hedera22/README.md

 ## Design choices
 [Hedera's contract service](https://hedera.com/smart-contract) is EVM-based, therefore the main contract will be implemented using [Solidity](https://docs.soliditylang.org/).
-This approach is quite flexible because it allows the "Write Once, Run Everywhere (*)" approach: i.e. develop in Solidity and run on [Ethereum](https://ethereum.org/en/), [Solana](https://soliditydeveloper.com/solana) and of course [Hedera](https://hedera.com/).
+This approach is quite flexible because it allows the "[Write Once, Run Anywhere](https://en.wikipedia.org/wiki/Write_once,_run_anywhere)" approach: i.e. develop in Solidity and run on [Ethereum](https://ethereum.org/en/), [Solana](https://soliditydeveloper.com/solana) and of course [Hedera](https://hedera.com/).
 [Java](https://www.java.com/en/) is used for deployment and interaction.

 ## Implementation details

-Emphasis has been placed on functionality not optimization.
+Emphasis has been placed on functionality not optimization ;-)

 ### ERC20